giulia-colombo/cash-register/readme.md

 #### `current_order`

-dictionary that keeps track of the products added to the cart and their quantities.
+Dictionary that keeps track of the products added to the cart and their quantities.

 #### `current_order_value`

-a numerical value representing the final, total cost of the order (after discounts).
+Numerical value representing the final, total cost of the order (after discounts).

 #### `inventory`

-an instance of Inventory, used to access product information.
+Instance of Inventory, used to access product information.

 #### `add_product (given_product_name)`